resoai/TileBoard/README.md

    */
   action: function(item, entity) {return this.$scope.openPopupIframe(item, entity);}

-  /* longPressAction: Define a custom action on long press
+  /* secondaryAction: Define a custom secondary action (on long press)
-   * You can override the default action for any tile type.
+   * You can override the default secondary action for any tile type.
    * This function will be evaluated, when the user long-presses the tile.
    */
-  longPressAction: function(item, entity) {return this.$scope.openPopupIframe(item, entity);}
+  secondaryAction: function(item, entity) {return this.$scope.openPopupIframe(item, entity);}

   /* bg: Link to a background image for the tile
    * @ and & prefixes are explained below